Garla-mantix/bank-app-blazor/README.md

 - Create new accounts
 - View existing accounts
 - Deposit and withdraw funds
 - Transfer money between accounts
+- Budget categories for withdrawals and transfers (optional)
 - Browse, sort and filter transaction history
-- Interest rate every 365 days for savings accounts
+- Interest rate added for initial balance and every 365 days for savings accounts

 ### Technologies used